Testosterone Subcutaneous Injection

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- heart disease
+- Heart disease

-- high blood pressure
+- High blood pressure

-- kidney disease
+- Kidney disease

-- liver disease
+- Liver disease

-- lung disease
+- Lung disease

-- prostate disease
+- Prostate disease

-- suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member
+- Suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member

-- pregnant or trying to get pregnant
+- If a female partner is pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

-This medicine is for injection under the skin.
-You will be taught how to prepare and give this medicine.
+This medication is for injection under the skin.
+You will be taught how to prepare and give this medication.
 Use exactly as directed.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician about the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.